May 032016

 One leg ready for the next stage.
 Amputation.
 Now comes Josh with his Wave Leatherman.
 The bush can be a strange place sometimes.

-When one works with wildlife a long time, it becomes more and more evident that they know a lot more about the lie of the land than we give them credit for.
+When one works with wildlife a long time, it becomes more and more evident that they know a lot more about the lie of the land than we give them credit.
 In this case, I am convinced the clan knew Flame was in good hands, otherwise they could have attacked at any time but didn’t… You explain that?

 Wild-dog-bad-leg-removed-Wildmoz.com